wo3kie/cxxDojo/README.md

 Estimate PI number using Monte-Carlo method.

 From [Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_method) Monte-Carlo method is a computational algorithm that relies on repeated random sampling to obtain numerical results.

-**linear.regression.cpp**
-Implement a function to calcuate linear regression using least squares approach.

-From [Wikipedia](https://en.wikipedia.org/wiki/Linear_regression) linear regression is an approach for modelling the relationship between a scalar dependent variable _Y_ and one or more explanatory variables (or independent variables) denoted _X_.

 **get_container_type.cpp**
 Can you get a container type from its iterator?